 Introduction

 Animal pollination systems play a disproportionally important role in food production and maintenance of global biodiversity [@bascompte_plant-animal_2007; @klein_importance_2007; @ollerton_how_2011].
-Alongside the direct mutualisms between plants and their pollinators, the support to biodiversity can be achieved as a result of inter-species facilitation—the positive feedback loops that exist between plants that share pollinators or pollinators that share plant [@moeller_facilitative_2004; @ghazoul_floral_2006; @molina-montenegro_positive_2008].
-In sum, inter-species facilitation is able to promote species coexistence because it is able to offset the effects of direct competition for resources [@stachowicz_mutualism_2001].
+Alongside the direct mutualisms between plants and their pollinators, biodiversity can be supported as a result of inter-species facilitation—the positive feedback loops that exist between plant species that share pollinators or pollinators that share plants [@moeller_facilitative_2004; @ghazoul_floral_2006; @molina-montenegro_positive_2008].
+In sum, inter-species facilitation is able to promote species coexistence by offsetting the effects of direct resource competition [@stachowicz_mutualism_2001].
 What is more, studies that are fundamental to our current knowledge of mutualism predict that the maximum number of coexisting species---effectively an upper limit to biodiversity---is achieved when the number of shared mutualistic partners is maximised in a community [@bastolla_architecture_2009].
-And yet, not every pollinator species in natural communities interacts with every species of plant.
+And yet, not every pollinator species in natural complexes communities interacts with every species of plant.

-One explanation is that sharing a mutualistic partner also has costs [@waser_interspecific_1978].
+One explanation for why the number of partners is not maximized is that sharing a mutualistic partner also has costs [@waser_interspecific_1978].
 As soon as there are costs, plants start competing for mutualistic partners, even if this competition is not strong enough to produce a net negative effect in fitness.
 It has been clear for a long time [@robertson_philosophy_1895; both experimentally @lewis_experimental_1961 and theoretically @levin_competition_1970] that when competition is strong enough, it can be detrimental to plants' fitness.
-So much so that competition for pollination has been shown to drive ecological differentiation [for example by driving the evolution of of both traits and reproductive strategies; @mitchell_new_2009; @caruso_competition_2000].
-It is less clear, however, how exactly these strategies of differentiation, in turn, modulate the strength of competition for pollinators.
+So much so that competition for pollination has been shown to drive ecological differentiation [for example by driving the evolution of both traits and reproductive strategies; @mitchell_new_2009; @caruso_competition_2000].
+It is less clear, however, how exactly these strategies of differentiation, in turn, modulate both the strength of competition for pollinators and the benefit of sharing mutualists.

 There are two main mechanisms through which factors of ecological differentiation can affect plant fertilization [@morales_interspecific_2008].
-The first mechanism, is by reducing the number of conspecific pollen grains on stigmas.
-For example, plants with distinctively attractive flowers might reduce the number of visits---and hence the amount of conspecific pollen deposited by animals---for those less attractive [@yang_pollinator_2011].
+The first is by reducing the number of conspecific pollen grains on stigmas.
+For example, plants with distinctively attractive flowers might reduce the number of visits---and hence the amount of conspecific pollen deposited by animals---for those less attractive neighbouring plants [@yang_pollinator_2011].
 This can be seen as the quantity of the pollination service.
-More subtly, when plants employ reproductive strategies that imply sharing pollination partners, even receiving a visit might not translate into fertilization.
-This so because a focal plant might receive pollen from a different species, or conversely, pollen from the focal plant might be lost to different species.
-This second mechanism, is called interspecific pollen transfer [@campbell_mechanism_1985].
-Generally speaking, the higher the proportion of conspecific relative to heterospecific pollen the higher the quality of the pollination service.
-With few exceptions [@rathcke_interactions_1988; @lopezaraizamikel_impact_2007; @tur_evaluating_2016; @hegland_relative_2009; @aizen_reproductive_2010], most of what we know about the quantity and quality of pollination---and its relationship to competition vs. facilitation in pollination systems---is based mostly on studies of two plant species.
+More subtly, when plants employ reproductive strategies that imply sharing of pollination partners, even receiving a visit might not translate into fertilization.
+This is because a focal plant might receive pollen from a different species, or conversely, pollen from the focal plant might be lost to different species.
+This second mechanism is called interspecific pollen transfer [@campbell_mechanism_1985] and, generally speaking, the higher the proportion of conspecific relative to heterospecific pollen the higher the quality of the pollination service.
+With few exceptions [@rathcke_interactions_1988; @lopezaraizamikel_impact_2007; @tur_evaluating_2016; @hegland_relative_2009; @aizen_reproductive_2010], most of what we know about the quantity and quality of pollination---and its relationship to competition vs. facilitation in pollination systems---is based on studies of two plant species.
 However, competitive interactions between species pairs do not occur in isolation.